-In June 2017, a series of soft-shell clam recruitment boxes were deployed at four sites in Thomaston and South Thomaston (three in the upper St. George River; one in the upper Weskeag River).
+On June 16, 2017, a series of soft-shell clam recruitment boxes were deployed at four coves in Thomaston and South Thomaston (three in the upper St. George River; one in the upper Weskeag River).
 Five boxes were placed in the upper, mid, and lower intertidal areas (for a total of 15 boxes) in one of the coves located adjacent to Georges River Land Trust (GRLT) on the upper St. George River.
 At all other sites, five boxes were placed at the upper intertidal of the respective cove.

-- In the upper part of the St. George River, soft-shell clam populations are not limited by the lack of clam post-larvae that settle onto intertidal flats.
-There’s plenty of clam larvae in the water column over a mudflat at high tide.
+- In the upper part of the St. George River, soft-shell clam populations are not limited by the lack of juveniles that settle onto intertidal flats.

 - Green crabs are likely responsible for a large percentage of clam mortality in the Upper St. George River.

-- An average of 116 clams per sq. ft. in the mid.
+- An average of 116 clams per sq. ft in the mid intertidal

-- An average of 115 clams per sq. ft. in the high.
+- An average of 115 clams per sq. ft in the high intertidal

-At the same time, core samples of sediment adjacent to the boxes that was unprotected from predators had very few surviving clams:
+At the same time, core samples of sediment adjacent to the boxes and unprotected from predators had very few surviving clams per square foot:

-- 3 clams per sq. ft in the high.
+- 3 clams per sq. ft in the high intertida